What is Gesso?

 As collage, Altered Art, Mixed Media, Journaling, etc. became more popular Gesso moved beyond just a ground or primer coating.
 It is a staple in most arts and crafts studios today.
 TIP: I always clean off my Gesso brush and palette knife in a journal to get the last bit of goodness.

 Experiment and play with gesso.
-Try using a dry brush to apply it and then try using a wet brush.
-Try different brands because some are more smooth, some are more gritty, and some dry feeling like plastic.
-You will find what works best for your art.
+Try using a dry brush to apply it and then try using a wet brush as well.
+Try different brands out … because some are more smooth, some are more gritty, and some have a dry feeling like plastic.
+You will find what works best for your art and your particular project.

 Here are some tips for use:

-- Stir or shake Gesso before use to make sure all the ingredients are properly mixed.
+- Stir or shake Gesso before use to make sure all of the ingredients are properly mixed.

 - Have a dedicated Gesso brush or roller.
-It is pretty hard on brushes.
+This medium can be pretty hard on your brushes.
 I use an inexpensive, natural hair chip brush to apply it.
 If you use one of your good artist brushes, I recommend putting a bit of brush conditioner on your brush after cleaning.

 - Krylon Gesso Spray is a quick way to prepare a smooth, hard, ready-to-paint surface.
 It dries bright white.
 Apply in thin coats, 30 seconds apart.